 Road Trip Food

+I have seen several posts recently about road trip food.
+I thought I would write a post about what we eat when on the road… maybe a list of things we take like protein bars, sandwiches etc. This is personal preference.
+There’s just not a lot to say about food on the road without rambling about the obvious.
+You can prepare something at home to take with you or eat at restaurants.
 It might be tempting to take a highway exit and visit the cluster of franchise restaurants that are present at almost every exit.
 But settling for heavily processed fast food can mean missing out on some really good local food.
 We have our favorite places to eat in certain areas.
 These are special places, locally owned mom & pop restaurants that serve down home good food.
 One place makes great open face roast beef sandwiches and mashed potatoes with brown beef gravy poured over everything.
 If we’re in the area we always take time to eat there.
+The open-faced roast beef sandwich is the quintessential truck stop meal of the 1960’s.
+They were also popular at local mom-pop restaurants.
+Truck stops are now corporate chains which don’t bother to have their own restaurants, they just rent space to fast food chains.
+There are not many local restaurants like there once was but when you find one the food is usually very good.
 For a one tank trip, we don’t need a lot of food.
 It is important to have a cooler with plenty of water.
 We avoid sweet snacks or any form of sugar.
 Sugar gives you energy for a short time but soon leaves you feeling tired.
 We usually have homemade beef jerky and always have a bag of mixed nuts in the car.
 That’s often all we need for a day trip.
 For a longer trip, raw vegetables, cheese, boiled eggs and grapes are perfect.

 Road Tripping | Camping